diegogo69/cv_application/design_requirements.md

 ## Component design

-Practice with the different React concepts, design the UI in declarative manner, favor Components, manage state, sync controlled, create forms combining controlled and uncontrolled input fields, all in all to achieve a pleasing user experience.
+Practice with the different React concepts, design the UI in a declarative manner, favor Components, manage state, sync controlled, create forms combining controlled and uncontrolled input fields, all in all to achieve a pleasing user experience.

 - Combine controlled and uncontrolled input fields
 - Controlled components, driven by props, configured by parent